ARCTraining/hpc2-software/book/course/theory.md

 ### Installing software

 Software usually requires installation before it can be run.
+This is usually by one of the following methods:

 * executable installer
 * package file install